rocket-pool/RPIPs/RPIPs/RPIP-41.md

 I have some misgivings over leaving this freedom to each committee because it will mean inconsistent methods across different committees.
 But, I'm unconvinced that the pDAO mandating a specific method is preferable.
 The freedom to pick something that works is important, especially at this stage.

 **GMC Administration**
-The GMC will administer the distribution of stipends because there are no better-suited sub-structures within the DAO.
+The GMC will administer the distribution of stipends and fund them out of the GMC budget because there are no better-suited sub-structures within the DAO.
 If such a structure is added, it should take over this role from the GMC.

 **RPIP Editors and pDAO Treasurer**
 Both of these positions are intentionally not included in this RPIP because, at the time of writing, they do not fit into the committee framework.
 The author believes strongly that these positions should be elected and receive the same stipend rate.
 The author believes moderately strongly that both of these roles should move under the committee framework in the future to solve this problem.